mendix/docs/content/web-modeler/consistency-errors.md

 ---
 title: "Consistency Errors"
 menu_order: 70
-description: "Describes consistency errors in the Mendix Web Modeler and the way to fix them."
+description: "Describes consistency errors in Mendix Studio and the way to fix them."
-tags: ["web modeler", "consistency errors", "checks", "errors"]
+tags: ["studio", "consistency errors", "checks", "errors"]
 ---

 ## 1 Introduction

-To make sure that your app is always properly built, the Web Modeler does several consistency [checks](checks) when publishing your app.
+To make sure that your app is always properly built, Mendix Studio does several consistency [checks](checks) when publishing your app.
 When a consistency check is not met, the Web Modeler will notify you about this via consistency errors on the **Checks** panel.
 For more information on how to view the consistency errors, see [Section 2 Viewing Checks for Your App and Interacting with the Checks Panel](checks#viewing-checks) in *Checks*.

 Errors need to be solved before your app can be published.
 An example of a consistency error is when you do not specify the entity property of a data view on a page.